openwrt/packages/net/banip/files/README.md

 | yoyo                | yoyo IPs                       |         |         |    x    | [Link](https://github.com/dibdot/banIP-IP-blocklists)         |

 * Zero-conf like automatic installation & setup, usually no manual changes needed
-* All sets are handled in a separate nft table/namespace 'banIP'
+* All Sets are handled in a separate nft table/namespace 'banIP'
 * Full IPv4 and IPv6 support
-* Supports nft atomic set loading
+* Supports nft atomic Set loading
 * Supports blocking by ASN numbers and by iso country codes
 * Supports local allow- and blocklist (IPv4, IPv6, CIDR notation or domain names)
 * Auto-add the uplink subnet to the local allowlist